LATEST UPDATE (12/03/2022):

 - Adding extra hand sanitizer at front desk areas, clinical areas, and reminding everyone to practice proper hand hygiene

-- Continuing to wipe down all surgery rooms, exam rooms and equipment, computers, and furniture after every patient visit
+- Continuing to wipe down all surgery rooms, exam rooms and equipment after every patient visit

 - Partnering with our suppliers to replenish high-demand preparedness products

-- Asking our associates to stay home if they, or someone in their household, are sick
+- Asking our associates to stay home if they are sick, or test positive for COVID

 Based on the guidance we’ve received from the CDC, WHO, federal, state and local public health agencies as well as the American Academy of Ophthalmology, we are confident our eye care office locations remain as safe as possible for our patients and associates.
-As always, our hope is to make it easy, convenient and safe for you to receive your eye care or oculofacial services at the VEI Aesthetic Center.
+As always, our hope is to make it easy, convenient and safe for you to receive your eye care services at Virginia Eye Institute.
 Please refer to our website at www.Vaeye.com for regular updates.
 Additional resources and information about COVID-19 can also be found at the website links listed below.

 Thank you for being a loyal patient and for your cooperation,

-– The Doctors and Associates of the VEI Aesthetic Center
+– The Doctors and Associates of Virginia Eye Institute

 Related COVID-19 Information: